 I attribute Teddy’s phenomenal turnaround to teachers who paid attention and who offered the right mix of encouragement and enthusiasm with a little tough love.
 If your child is going inside very two minutes, he isn’t going to get very far on the mountain and Teddy definitely needed some encouragement to stay outside and focused.
 The fact that Smuggs offered small-group instruction and the chance for Teddy to work with the same teachers each day we skied there were also key elements to his success.

 Tip for finding the top ski resort for your family: Look carefully at the lesson program.
 Don’t be afraid to ask to speak to the head of the ski school or to one of the instructors about their techniques.
+There is a range of ways to ski.
+I’ve heard from a friend that ski morzine schools have a different approach to other schools.
+So make sure you get what suits your level and way of learning.

 Varied terrain to make everyone happy